ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/PriorityQueue.rst

 Here is an implementation of this algorithm in code:

-.. codeinclude:: ChalmersGU/Sorting/PQsort
+.. codeinclude:: ChalmersGU/Sorting/PQSort
-   :tag: PQsort
+   :tag: PQSort

 What is the time complexity of this algorithm?
 Well, for an input list of size :math:`n`, the algorithm calls ``add`` :math:`n` times and